Realizing Robotic Swimming with Unified Fluid-Robot Multiphysics: METHODOLOGY

 \end{small} The FON conditions of \eqref{eq:combined_fluid_robot_optimization} can be expressed by the variations w.r.t. $q^r, v^r$ and $q^f, v^f$, which results in the coupled incompressible Navier-Stokes and manipulator equations, respectively: \begin{small}

-\end{small} \,where $p = \dot{\lambda}_{2} \in R^m$ is the fluidic pressure, which Lagrange~\cite{lagrange_mecanique_1853} originally realized as the dual variable that enforces the conservation of mass. \eqref{eq:navier_stokes_momentum_coupled} also provides the same constraint-based treatment of fluid-boundary conditions of Allmaras~\cite{allmaras_lagrange_2005}.
-In similar fashion, the multiphysics-coupling force also corresponds to the no-slip-constraint Jacobian and the respective dual variable, $\dot{\lambda}_6$.
+\end{small} where $p = \dot{\lambda}_{2} \in R^m$ is the fluidic pressure, which \citet{lagrangeMecaniqueAnalytique1853} originally realized as the dual variable that enforces the conservation of mass. \eqref{eq:navier_stokes_momentum_coupled} also provides the same constraint-based treatment of fluid-boundary conditions of \citet{allmarasLagrangeMultiplierImplementation2005}, in which coupling forces arise from the no-slip constraint at the fluid-robot interface.